Viqar-ul-Umra: Tenure as prime minister

 He was the fifth Amir of a noble family, the Paigahs, and was the maternal grandson of Asaf Jah III.

-Sir Muhammad Fazl ud-din built the magnificent palace like Falaknuma Palace as his residence, which took 9 years to build and was completed in 1893.

-He also built the magnificent Paigah Palace in the European style of architecture, after he gave the Falaknuma palace to Mahbub Ali Khan, Asaf Jah VI, where he spent his life.
-He built Vikhar Manzil, near Hussain Sagar lake.

 Architecture

 Viqar-ul-Umra commissioned the Spanish Mosque (original name: Jama Masjid Aiwan-e-Begumpet) at Begumpet, Hyderabad in 1887.
 He started its construction after getting inspired by Spanish architecture during one of his trips to Spain.
 It is built in the Moorish architecture style and has calligraphy, horseshoe arches and influences of Roman architecture.

 Viqar-ul-Umra constructed the Falaknuma Palace in 1893.
 Later on this palace was allegedly gifted to the Nizam Mahbub Ali Khan under political pressure.
 This palace was built with a blend of Italian and Tudor architecture and the ceiling is adorned with frescos.
 It also has the world's largest dining wall in which chairs made of rosewood are present.
 Currently, it is a hotel, leased to Taj Hotels.
 Notable dignitaries to stay in this palace include Czar Nicholas II, George V, Queen Mary, Narendra Modi and Ivanka Trump.

 After Nizam bought the Falaknuma Palace, Viqar-ul-Umra built the Paigah Palace (originally known as Aiwan-e-Viqar) for himself.
 The Zenana Mahal in it was built with a blend of Neo Gothic, Indo-Saracenic and Mughal architecture.
 A part of the palace houses the U.S. consulate and a part of it is inhabited by his descendants.
 By c.
 1900, he built scores of monuments, public buildings, Dams, water reservoirs, artificial lakes, and about 21 palaces and mansions in the state of Hyderabad including the palace of Paigah Palace also known as Aiwan-e-Begumpet.

-Viqar-ul-Umra founded the city of Vikarabad in present-day Telangana state, India.
-This town is named after him.
-In this beautiful town with a mini hill station of Ananthgiri hills, he constructed the Sultan Manzil for his son Nawab Sultan-Ul-Mulk, post-office, police station, Hospital, Sanitarium, Vikarabad Bazar, Kotpally dam, Vikarabad lake and a hunting lodges imported from London in 1882.
+Viqar-ul-Umra founded the city of Vikarabad in what became Telangana state, India.